DBLP: Noise Bridge Consistency Distillation For Efficient And Reliable Adversarial Purification: Introduction

 To address this issue, adversarial training (AT) \cite{madry2019-deep} has been proposed, which retrains classifiers using adversarial examples.
 However, AT suffers from high computational cost and poor generalization to unseen threats, limiting its applicability in real-world adversarial defense scenarios.

-In contrast, adversarial purification (AP) has emerged as a compelling alternative due to its plug-and-play nature—requiring no retraining of the classifier—and its stronger generalization capabilities.
-AP methods utilize generative models as a preprocessing step to transform adversarial examples into purified ones, which are then fed into the classifier for accurate predictions.
+In contrast, adversarial purification (AP) has emerged as a compelling alternative due to its stronger generalization capabilities, and its plug-and-play nature, requiring no classifier retraining.
+AP methods utilize generative models as a preprocessing step to transform adversarial examples into purified ones, which are then fed into the classifier.
 The recent advances in diffusion models \cite{ho2020-denoising} have further propelled the development of AP.
 These models learn to transform simple distributions into complex data distributions through a forward noising and reverse denoising process.
 Crucially, this iterative denoising mechanism aligns well with the goal of removing adversarial perturbations, making diffusion models a natural fit for AP tasks \cite{nie2022-diffusion}.

 However, existing diffusion-based purification approaches suffer from a critical limitation: they require multiple iterative denoising steps, resulting in prohibitively slow inference, which severely restricts their use in latency-sensitive applications such as autonomous driving \cite{chi2024-adversarial} and industrial manufacturing \cite{wang2025-a}.
 Moreover, most of these methods rely on a key assumption that the distributions of clean and adversarial samples converge after a certain number of forward diffusion steps.
 This allows the use of pretrained diffusion models, originally designed for generative tasks, to purify adversarial samples.
 However, this assumption only holds when the diffusion time horizon is sufficiently large.
-Empirical evidence from DiffPure suggests that excessive diffusion steps can lead to significant loss of semantic content, rendering accurate reconstruction of clean images infeasible.
+Empirical evidence from DiffPure \cite{nie2022-diffusion} suggests that excessive diffusion steps can lead to significant loss of semantic content, rendering accurate reconstruction of clean images infeasible.